stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 * If the dirt or stone you target is on the ground, you cause it to become difficult terrain.
 Alternatively, you can cause the ground to become normal terrain if it is already difficult terrain.
 This change lasts for 1 hour.

 If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

-The cube of earth that can be controlled increases by 5-feet when you reach 5th level (10-foot cube), 11th level (15-foot cube), and 17th level (20-foot cube).

 ## Prestidigitation
 *Transmutation Cantrip*<br>